 Equinus or Tight Calf Muscles

 Equinus or tight calf muscles can also be inherited.
-It is also a common contributing factor to development of plantar fasciitis.
-People with tight calf muscles end up altering the way they move to compensate for limited ankle motion.
-Most often this leads to flattening the arch which puts stress on the plantar fascia.
-However, in addition to heredity a shortened or tight calf muscle can also develop from wearing high heels.
+It is also a common factor in developing plantar fasciitis.
+People with tight calf muscles end up altering the way they move to offset their limited ankle motion.
+Most often this leads to an arch that flattens which puts stress on the plantar fascia.
+A shortened or tight calf muscle can also develop from wearing high heels.

 This means even a person with a neutral foot type can develop plantar fasciitis if they also have tight calf muscles.

 You can inherit the tendency to take on extra weight.
 People who are overweight are more at risk for developing plantar fasciitis.
 For every extra pound of weight more stress is placed on your feet and plantar fascia.
 The plantar fascia is the ligament that gets strained with heel pain.

 Other Risk Factors for Developing Plantar Fasciitis

 Other risk factors for developing this painful problem include: